swiftlang/swift-evolution/NNNN-floating-point-protocols.md

   ///         exponent: x.exponent,
   ///         significand: x.significand)`
   ///
-  /// is "the same" as `x` (if `x` is NaN, then this result is also `NaN`, but
+  /// is "the same" as `x`; it is `x` canonicalized.
-  /// it might be a different NaN).
   ///
-  /// Because of these properties, this initializer also implements the
+  /// Because of these properties, this initializer implements the IEEE 754
-  /// IEEE 754 `scaleB` operation.
+  /// `scaleB` operation.
   init(signBit: Bool, exponent: Int, significand: Self)

   /// A floating point value whose exponent and signficand are taken from
   /// `magnitude` and whose signBit is taken from `signOf`.
 Implements the
   /// IEEE 754 `copysign` operation.
-  //  Note: are there better argument names here? init(magnitudeOf magnitude: Self, signOf: Self)
+  //  TODO: better argument names would be great. init(magnitudeOf magnitude: Self, signOf: Self)

   /// The least representable value that compares greater than `self`.